LeagueOfExtraordinaryHackers/aci-privateagents-kv-integration/README.md

 Deploy an app to a private vnet, using secrets stored in a private KV, using ACI as AzDo agents.
 No secrets shall be exposed to the outside world.

+For more information on the rationale behind this, check the [scenario document](scenario.md).

 Access to generated secrets and downloading them in a pipeline is not possible for the Azure DevOps Service Connection as it's blocked by the KeyVault Access Policy.